-Emissions from OCS development also may affect visibility, forest productivity, and recreational activity (e.g., visits to National Parks).
+Emissions from OCS development also may affect visibility, forest productivity, and recreational activity (e.g., visits to national parks).
 The OECM does not include these effects, however, as the limited data on these impacts in the peer-reviewed literature are not amenable to the streamlined air quality modeling framework included in the APEEP model.
-Because human health effects generally dominate the results of more detailed air pollution impact analyses, 15 excluding emissions-related changes in visibility, forest productivity, and recreational activity from the OECM is unlikely to have a significant impact on the model's results.
+Because human health effects generally dominate the results of more detailed air pollution impact analyses, 18 excluding emissions-related changes in visibility, forest productivity, and recreational activity from the OECM is unlikely to have a significant impact on the model's results.

-$^{^{14}}$ The PM estimates emissions of both fine particulate matter (PM ${2.5}$) and coarse particulate matter (PM ${10}$).
+17 The PM estimates emissions of both fine particulate matter (PM{2.5}) and coarse particulate matter (PM10).

-15 See U.S. EPA (2011).
+18 See U.S. EPA (2011).

-Figure 1.
-Offshore Grid for the OCS Adjacent to the Contiguous United States.
+Figure 2.
+Offshore grid for the OCS adjacent to the contiguous U.S.